Working Capital Loans for Small Business

-These typically don’t require collateral and can be used for almost anything that your business needs.
+These typically do not require collateral and can be used for almost anything that your business needs.

 They are mainly available from any lender other than banks.
 Approval times are generally very fast — making them an ideal option for businesses looking for a quick, short-term financing solution.

 Repayment terms may be anywhere from three months to three years, with payments having to be made on a daily, weekly, or monthly basis.
 Interest rates are typically higher than traditional business options and can be as high as 45%.

 When to Use a Working Capital Loans for Small Business